Gulf Coast Spring Challenge 2025

 • Final Score

-• Final score will consist of each competitors final time of their timed runs.
-After completing both runs, competitors times will be added together after penalty points (if any) have been factored in.
+• Final score will consist of each competitors best time on each course.
+After completing both tracks, competitors times will be added together (including penalty points).

 • Ties